Coordinated Degree Programs

 - Adhering to all other degree requirements set-forth in the Augustana Catalog.
 Students participating in a coordinated degree program are not eligible to petition to waive the final 12 credit policy.

-- Submitting a completed Coordinated Degree Program Agreement before enrollment at the receiving institution.
+- Submitting a completed Coordinated Degree Program Agreement before enrollment at the receiving institution and adhering to this agreement and completing the program.

 Coordinated Degree Program Agreement forms may be found on the Office of the Registrar forms page.